5 from 1 vote

 Serving Suggestions

-Drizzle this sweet coulis over butter cake, cheesecake, panna cotta, fluffy pancakes, Dutch baby pancakes, chocolate lava cakes, or vanilla ice cream for a fresh and vibrant fruit finish!
+Drizzle this strawberry coulis over butter cake, cheesecake, panna cotta, Dutch baby pancakes, chocolate lava cakes, strawberry shortcake biscuits, or vanilla ice cream for afresh and vibrant fruit finish!

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.